jaxwong/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to edit an event with the specified alias and provides details of the parameters that should be edited.
+1. User requests to edit an event and provides details of the parameters that should be edited.
 2. OverBooked informs the user that the edit was successful.
 3. OverBooked displays the updated event list.